 "Stop being a wimp and get in there.
 Whatever's going on, he's probably up to no good.
 If you don't start investigating soon, I will.
 We have jobs to do."

 I groan and start casing the joint.
 The smell definitely gets stronger as I get closer; almost enough to make me wish my stoner disguise wasn't a disguise.
 It's just miserable.
 I do find an open window on the east face, which is probably why the smell is so strong, but there's a TV on and I can't hear any voices over it.
-The back of the building has no windows, so I make my approach from that side and then creep around to the west face to steth one of the two windows there while breathing as slowly as possible through my elbow.
+The back of the building has no windows, so I make my approach from that side and then creep around to the west face to steth one of the two closed windows there while breathing as slowly as possible through my elbow.
 Yep, now I hear voices.
 Several voices.

 "-told you to wait, Raymonds," says an irritated voice.
 Yes, that Irritated Voice.
 Rob.
 I swallow a groan.